letStayFoolish/js-behind-scenes/README.md

 Heap is where **objects are stored**.

-For code to be executed, frist we need to compile our code into machine code - **compiling**.
+For code to be executed, first we need to compile our code into machine code - **compiling**.

 [//]: # (NO PORTABLE FILE as a mid-step)
 SOURCE CODE -> (_compilation_) MACHINE CODE -> (_execution_) Program running